EICR Certificate Cost

 Electrical Risks in Older Properties

-By nature, older properties carry a higher risk of potential hazards - especially if they have outdated wiring and old consumer units.
-Here are some scenarios where an EICR inspection is highly recommended.
+By nature, older properties carry a higher risk of potential hazards, especially if they have outdated wiring and old consumer units (fuse boxes).
+In some cases, a new fuse box may be required, which comes at an additional cost.

 If You're Buying an Old Property